-Other expense increased \$271 thousand for the three months ended June 30, 2023 September 30, 2023 and increased \$891 thousand for the six nine months ended June 30, 2023 September 30, 2023.
-The increases were primarily attributable to amortization of debt discount, and interest expense, discount.
-These losses were primarily offset by extinguishment of derivative liability due to repayment of some of the convertible notes, gain on share conversion and favorable changes change in the fair value of the derivative and warrant liabilities, value.
+Other expense increased \$1,005 thousand for the three months ended September 30, 2023 and increased \$1,891 thousand for the nine months ended September 30, 2023.
+The increases were primarily attributable to amortization of debt discount.
+These losses were primarily offset by gain on share conversion and change in fair value.